Twicken/henrys/README.md

 I can put this in a docker container if that would be easier.
 I can potentially host it on aws too if that will save you time, but we would need to do something about the api sandbox redirecting to https://localhost

-My env file looks like this you will need to set it up to be the same, and add in the REFEROO_CLIENT_ID and REFEROO_CLIENT_SECRET.
+My env file looks like below. you will need to set it up to be the same, and add in the REFEROO_CLIENT_ID and REFEROO_CLIENT_SECRET.

 APP_NAME=Laravel
 APP_ENV=local